 On Thursdays from 4 p.m. to 7 p.m., the permanent exhibit halls can be visited for free.
 On all other weekdays and times, the entry fee is $25 for adults and $16 for children (aged 3-11).
 Discounts apply for students, seniors, military personnel and groups.
 It is also included in the Houston CityPass.

 The museum is located at Hermann Park in Houston.

 Best Museums in Austin

 Austin is the capital of Texas and home to one of it’s top universities.
+There are lots of cheap things to do in Austin.
 It’s more quirky and outdoorsy than other Texas cities, but it still has some special museums.

 Bullock Texas State History Museum